 - SEB can be configured to allow access to specified resources; staff wishing to use this function should seek advice from the PVCE Office and their local IT support staff.

-- Students should be informed about the purpose and requirements for using the assessment platform; information will be provided by the PVCE Office for this purpose.
+- Students should be informed about the purpose and nature of the remote invigilator service and tools; information will be provided by the PVCE Office for this purpose.